What is a

 Breast Lift Candidates

-You may be a candidate for breast lift surgery if:
+You may be a candidate for this surgery if:

 - You are physically healthy and maintain a stable weight